 No matter how much you try, he/she is never happy.
 If you decided to clean the whole house before she comes back from work she will ask you what you’re going to eat and why you didn’t cook instead.
 If you went to buy a new dress especially for your dinner out, he would look at your unpolished nails with criticism in his eyes, and you’ll feel pathetic.

 How do you react?
 It’s never enough.
 It doesn’t matter how much you try to be your best you just can’t get to his/her level and you feel miserable about the person you are.
 And grateful in a weird way, because the other is still with you.

 Solution: Run!
 Run as fast as you can at the moment you recognise yourself somewhere here.
 Being under someone’s shoe and feeling less than him/her is horrible.
 You are amazing just the way you are.
 I’m not saying “perfect” because nobody is.
 But you are unique, and you deserve someone who will see that uniqueness.
 There is no hope of changing his/her manipulative mind.
 And honestly – it doesn’t worth the struggles.

 We’re getting deeper and deeper.
 You’re the reason for him/her to stay alive.
 You know exactly how he wants to leave this world if you stop loving him.
 There’s no hope, and you’re his only bright sun in the darkness of that life.

 How do you react?
-You know that the problem is mental, right?
+You know the problem is mental, right?
 And you have no idea what to do.
 The only thing you know is you don’t want to be the reason for someone’s death.
-And you’re not sure if he/she is serious about all these stuff.
+And you’re not sure if he/she is serious about all this stuff.

 What you could do is to ask for help someone that knows more about this than you.
 Don’t play the game because if the manipulation is successful is not going to end soon.
 Just speak with professionals about the situation and try to provide help for the other.
 Because he/she needs it.